-advised by the Co-chairs of the GNSO Working Group on Curative Rights Protection

-Mechanisms that the members of the

-Working Group devoted two working sessions

-to review of the small group proposal and that

-it has been fully taken into account.
-The CoChairs have further advised Council of their

-expectation that the Working Group's draft

-recommendations will add substantial clarity

-regarding the ability of IGOs to utilize CRP

-mechanisms and to safeguard their claimed
+advised by the Co-chairs of the GNSO Working Group on Curative Rights Protection Mechanisms that the members of the Working Group devoted two working sessions to review of the small group proposal and that it has been fully taken into account.
+The Co-Chairs have further advised Council of their expectation that the Working Group's draft recommendations will add substantial clarity regarding the ability of IGOs to utilize CRP mechanisms and to safeguard their claimed immunities while doing so, and if adopted will better ensure that IGOs have clear standing to access effective and low cost relief when their names or acronyms are abused in the domain name system.

+5. Protection of Red Cross/ Red Crescent/ Red

+Crystal Identifiers and names of national

+committees

-immunities while doing so, and if adopted will better ensure that IGOs have clear standing to access effective and low cost relief when their names or acronyms are abused in the domain name system.
-5. Protection of Red Cross/ Red Crescent/ Red Crystal Identifiers and names of national committees Referring to the GAC's previous advice to secure and confirm the permanent protection of the Red Cross and Red Crescent designations and names based on public international law and on the national laws in force in multiple jurisdictions, the GAC recognizes and welcomes the goodwill and renewed understanding both within the Board and within the Community that the protections due to the Red Cross, Red Crescent and Red Crystal identifiers require distinct treatment and resolution. a.
-The GAC hence advises the ICANN Board to, without further delay: I. Request the GNSO Council, as a matter of urgency, to re-examine and revise its PDP recommendations pertaining to the protection of the names and identifiers of the respective international and national Red Cross and Red Crescent organizations which are not consistent with GAC advice; and in due course II.
-Confirm the protections of the Red Cross and Red Yes The GNSO Council is committed to resolving this issue in accordance with GNSO processes and procedures as soon as possible.
-In order to do so, the Council will require instruction from the ICANN Board that includes reasons for why the PDP recommendations should be re-examined.
+Referring to the GAC's previous advice to secure and confirm the permanent protection of the Red Cross and Red Crescent designations and names based on public international law and on the national laws in force in multiple jurisdictions, the GAC recognizes and welcomes the goodwill and renewed understanding both within the Board and within the Community that the protections due to the Red Cross, Red Crescent and Red Crystal identifiers require distinct treatment and resolution.

+a.
+The GAC hence advises the ICANN Board to, without further delay:

+I. Request the GNSO Council, as a matter of urgency, to re-examine and revise its PDP recommendations pertaining to the protection of the names and identifiers of the respective international and national Red Cross and Red Crescent organizations which are not consistent with GAC advice; and in due course

+II.
+Confirm the protections of the Red Cross and Red Crescent names and identifiers as permanent.